TJourde/excel2web2py/README.md

 > cd path/to/xlrd
 python setup.py install

-You may need to execute those operations as an administrator though(put `sudo` first before an install adn input the admin's password)
+You may need to execute those operations as an administrator though (put `sudo` first before an install and input the admin's password)

 Installation :
 --------------